teher0094/Active-Directory-/README.md

 - Summarize the key outcomes of the project.
 - Reflect on what this experience has taught you about managing an AD environment.

----

-Feel free to expand each section with more details specific to your project.
-Including screenshots or diagrams can also enhance the documentation.
-This template helps in presenting your project in a clear, structured, and detailed manner.